Uploading to Bintray

 $ conan user -p <APIKEY> -r <REMOTE> <USERNAME>

-Setting the remotes in this way will make your Conan client resolve packages and install them from repositories in the following order of priority:
+Setting the remotes in this way will cause your Conan client to resolve packages and install them from repositories in the following order of priority:

-If you want to have your own repository prioritized, please use the
+If you want to have your own repository first, please use the

 --insert command line option